KIT-IAI/rapidPF/readme.md

    - Documentation
       - Continue to fill.
    - Problem formulation
-      - *Experimental idea:* reformulate the feasibility problem as an (unconstrained) least-squares problem.
-Usually, it is a good idea to shift nasty expressions from the constraints to the cost function.
-This, however, requires also to compute new sensitivities.
+      - reformulate the feasibility problem as an (unconstrained) least-squares problem.
+Usually, it is a good idea to shift nasty expressions from the constraints to the cost function, see [this document](docs/morenet_least_squares.pdf) for further details.
+      - currently, the problem formulation
    - Problem solution
       - Play with different test systems and characterized convergence properties.
       - [Interface ipopt directly from Matlab](https://projects.coin-or.org/Ipopt/wiki/MatlabInterface) to have another solver to test against.
 Hopefully, this is faster than fmincon.